FiazMushfeq/Personal-Expense-Tracker/AUTO_START_GUIDE.md

 flutter run
 ```

+> **Note:**
+> You must ensure PostgreSQL is running before using this method.
+> See the "PostgreSQL Auto-Start" section below for automation.

+---

-## Method 2: Shell Script (Alternative)
+## Method 2: Shell Script (Recommended for Full Auto-Start)

-Use the provided shell script to start both backend and frontend together.
+Use the provided shell script to start PostgreSQL, the backend, and the frontend together.

 ### To use:
 ```bash